DGMechEng/m5-ansible/README.md

 # m5-ansible
 Module 5 ansible playbooks and supporting files

+I was not able to communicate with my database, so my m5_server instance that is running was used to manually configure my database so that my web app can be evaluated.

-This package will require a variable file with two usernames and two passwords:
+This package will require a variable file with two usernames and two passwords.
+Usernames and passwords don't really matter since database setup isn't working.

+I've included a couple of files that aren't called out in the create_all.yaml file so that I can continue to work on these.

+Format for ../var-file.yaml:
 ---
 user:
   - user1